 1. The health of everyone is essential for the entire economy to operate.

 2. Essential services are delivered by many people who are paid too little by their employer.

 3. Corporations don’t like free markets when they show the corporation should go out of business.
-First TARP and now this bailout.
+Remember TARP and now this bailout.